ChrisAgunwa/AfDB_projects/README.md

 AFDB Project Analysis: A data analysis project exploring African Development Bank (AFDB) projects featuring data visualization and insights

+# NOTE:
+The data was extracted from AfDB databank(dataPortal_project4.csv) and cleaned for analysis.
+It was cleaned and later saved as AFDB_PROJECTS.csv

 # Data Dictionary
 Project_Code: A unique identifier assigned to each project.
 This code helps in tracking and referencing specific projects within the dataset.